Imagine a world where satellites could capture solar power and beam it down anywhere on the planet or even to spacecraft or other satellites in orbit.

 In addition, areas ravaged by natural disasters could use the system to generate electricity to aid in reconstruction efforts long before traditional electrical infrastructure is rebuilt.
 It could even power autonomous ships at sea, The War Zone reported.

 Dr. Paul Jaffe, an electronics engineer who is leading the NRL’s research into power beaming, says that the technology will open up entirely new frontiers in terms of long-endurance unmanned aircraft.

 “If you have an electric drone that can fly more than an hour, you’re doing pretty well,” Jaffe said.
 “If we had a way to keep those drones and UAVs flying indefinitely, that would have really far-reaching implications.”

-Still, low earth orbit satellites circle the planet at incredibly high speeds and their maneuverability is limited, so there will be limitations to the Navy’s latest beamed power system, the report said.
+Still, low earth orbit satellites circle the planet at incredibly high speeds and their maneuverability is limited, so there will be limitations to the Navy’s latest beamed power system, The War Zone reported.

 A constellation of satellites would likely be necessary to have a truly 24/7 supply of power, enabling UAVs to be “passed” from satellite to satellite for continuous recharging.

 Meanwhile, the China Academy of Space Technology claimed to already be testing such a system in 2019 and said that a fully-functional Chinese microwave beaming power station in space could be deployed by 2050.